williamsaintmartin/book_analysis_project/README.md

 # BOOK ANALYSIS PROJECT

 ## Problem Statement
-I want to identify the topics of books, from the Gutenberg Project, before tomorrow, to guide reading selection.
+I want to determine the topics of books from the Gutenberg Project, to guide reading selection.

 ## Technologies Used